WPI Career Fair Draws NASA, Google, and 170 Other Employers

-Worcester Polytechnic Institute (WPI) will hold its largest-ever Career Fair, with more than 190 companies from a range of industries expected to attend.
-The event is open to WPI undergraduate and graduate students, and alumni.
+The spring Career Fair at Worcester Polytechnic Institute (WPI) will draw about 170 employers from a range of industries.
+The event is open to WPI undergraduate and graduate students and alumni.

-WPI Sports & Recreation Center, 100 Institute Road, Worcester
+Sports and Recreation Center, WPI campus, 100 Institute Road, Worcester, Mass.

 Employers from New England and beyond, representing a range of industries, will participate.
 They include defense contractors Raytheon and United Technologies, tech giants, manufacturing firms, and companies reflecting new majors at WPI, such as Robotics Engineering and Interactive Media & Game Development.
 Google Corp. and NASA will participate in the Career Fair for the first time.